harshitpaunikar1/ttil-barcode-coldchain-tracking/.github/project-buildup-history.md

 - Task summary: Closer to the end, I was mostly tightening things up instead of inventing new scope.
 The job for the day was to write the README with problem, scope, workflow, and usage notes so the final result looked a bit more complete.
 I was not trying to add anything fancy here, just making sure the thing looked complete enough to show someone.
 A lot of the work here was really about workflow thinking, not just screens or files.
 - Deliverable: Ended the day with documented project in hand, plus a few side notes on what still needed fixing later.
 It was not super polished, just stable enough that I felt okay moving forward.
+## 2024-04-03 - Day 12: Polish wrap

+- Task summary: Used the last day on TTIL Barcode Cold-Chain Tracking to slow down and finish the loose ends.
+I mainly had to refine naming, visuals, and explanations so the project feels coherent and make sure the project told a clean story from start to finish.
+Most of the heavy lifting was already done, so this part was more about making the rough edges less obvious.
+I kept imagining how an actual operator would move through the steps so the project would not feel fake.
+- Deliverable: Finished with polished project looking decent enough to call this version done, even if I could still nitpick a few things.
+I also left myself a few rough reminders for the next day so I would not have to rediscover the same context again.